spark-jobserver/spark-jobserver/README.md

 For most use cases it's better to have the dependencies be "provided" because you don't want SBT assembly to include the whole job server jar.

-To create a job that can be submitted through the job server, the job must implement the `SparkJob` trait.
+To create a job that can be submitted through the job server, the job must implement the `JSparkJob` trait.
 Your job will look like:
 ```scala
 object SampleJob extends SparkJob {